Badrul Anam Saud

 Badrul Anam Saud is a Bangladeshi film director and scriptwriter.
 He won Bangladesh National Film Award for Best Director and Best Dialogue for the film Gohin Baluchor (2017).

 Personal life

-Saud is married to actress-politician Suborna Mustafa, who is 15 years older than saud.
+Saud is married to actress-politician Suborna Mustafa.

+Criticism

+During the July Revolution, Saud took stand with the government led by the Awami League.
+During which, he along with other pro government artists, including Ferdous Ahmed and his wife Suborna Mustafa, initiated a WhatsApp group titled Alo Ashbei (lit.
+'There will be light').

+On the aftermath of the uprising, On 3 September 2024, some screenshots of messages related to that group circulated on social media.
+And on November, Bangladesh Police barred Saud and his wife from leaving the country.